nsake/nsake/README.md

-### Hi there 👋, my name is Nikita and i am Full-Stack JS Developer
+### Hi there 👋, my name is Nikita and I am Full-Stack JS Developer

 ## 𝗠𝘆 Current Tech Stack